garciart/pipeline-demo/02-svn-container/02-svn-container.md

     svn checkout http://192.168.168.10/svn/demorepo/
     ```

-3. When prompted for your sudo credentials, enter your password:
+3. If prompted for your sudo credentials, enter your password:

     ```
     Authentication realm: <http://192.168.168.10:80> SVN Repository